Updated: June 9, 2026

-Portugal is famous for its sunny beaches in the Algarve, the Douro Valley vineyards, and the historic streets of Lisbon and Porto.
-But where should you go to spend your golden years?
+Portugal is famous for its golden beaches in the Algarve, stunning vineyards across the Douro Valley, and the pastel-painted neighborhoods of Lisbon and Porto.

 Read more about: